 I will continue to add products to this page as I have time, so please check back if I haven't yet covered a product you're interested in!

 I am not receiving compensation in any way for my endorsement of these products.
-Aside from the free stuff I received as a member of a design team and the occasional free set of stamps from various stamp companies, I pay for my stuff and buy what I love.
+Aside from the free stuff I occasionally receive from stamp companies, I pay for my stuff and buy what I love.
 My favorites are listed here to help newbies and experienced stampers alike...anyone who's looking to try something new.
-But please keep in mind that these are my opinions, not facts, and individual results will vary!
+But please keep in mind that these are my subjective opinions, not objective facts, and individual results will vary!

 Inks were the thing that confused me the most when I started stamping.
 Here are the two big discoveries I made in those early days: 1) there are a bunch of different kinds of inks that each do different things, and they are not interchangeable, and 2) never, ever buy off-brand, cheap ink.

 Types of Ink

 Regular Pigment: These are generally slow-drying inks suitable for heat embossing.
 Because they dry slowly (or in the case of metallics, never!), they will smear easily.
 BUT they are your go-to ink for heat embossing because they are sticky and will hold the embossing powder while you melt it.
 My brands of choice are ColorBox Pigment Ink and StampinUp Craft Ink.
 These inks are thick and dry (eventually) opaque.
 Keep in mind that they simply won't dry on coated papers like vellum or designer paper.
 You can heat set them, but I never had much patience for that, which is why I was so glad when fast-drying pigment inks came out.